tianderturpijn/Azure-Security-Center/Labs/01 - VM and Workspace Deployment/README.md

 ﻿# Fast Track - VM and Workspace Deployment
-This section is intended to deploy dependency Azure resources in an automated way in case you need to re-provision your environment or in case you are skipping some labs.
+This section is intended to deploy dependency Azure resources in an automated way to get you started quickly or in case you need to re-provision your environment.

+#### Assumptions
+You have received an Azure pass or you have a test environment available.
+Please don't use these labs in a production environment (or at your own risk) <br><br>

+*Additional notes:*
+Close the Azure Advisor recommendations if that opens for you.

 #### Deploy VMs and Create a Workspace
 Use the **Deploy to Azure** button below to deploy the following: